dee-here/social-media-api/README.md

 * `GET`     A single thought using its id and its reactions data populated.
 * `POST`    Create a new thought.
 * `PUT`     Update a thought with its id
 * `DELETE`  Delete a thought with its id.
-Also remove that thought from users thoughts array.
+Also remove that thought from user's thoughts array.

 ### /api/thoughts/:thoughtId/reactions

 * `POST`    Create a new reaction for a thought.
-This is added to the thoughts reaction array.
+This is added to the thought's reaction array.

 ### /api/thoughts/:thoughtId/reactions/:reactionId